 Priscilla Morrison, PsyD, is a pediatric neuropsychologist at the Center for Cognitive Behavior Therapy.
 She specializes in the neuropsychological evaluation of children, adolescents, and young adults who experience a variety of cognitive, behavioral, and social-emotional challenges.
 Dr. Morrison has particular expertise in assessing and diagnosing concerns related to attention problems, learning difficulties, and autism.

 Dr. Morrison provides a range of testing services to help understand the strengths and weaknesses of each child.
 Her approach includes an intake evaluation, school observations, multiple testing sessions, and collateral interviews with professionals who work with the identified child.
 At the completion of testing, she provides a comprehensive set of accommodations and strategies that serve as a roadmap for education and treatment planning.
 Dr. Morrison provides clear feedback to parents about her diagnostic impressions and suggestions for interventions, as well as developmentally appropriate feedback to each child.
-Her reports are often used to aid in the development of individualized education programs (IEPs) and service programs (SPs), and she welcomes the opportunity to partner with school personnel to best support the students she evaluates.
+Her reports are often used to aid in the development of individualized education programs (IEPs) and behavior intervention plans (BIPs), and she welcomes the opportunity to partner with school personnel to best support the students she evaluates.

 Dr. Morrison works collaboratively with families, school staff, therapists, and other professionals to facilitate positive development for each child.
 She embraces the challenge of gathering information from a variety of sources and piecing them together like a puzzle to create a picture of how each individual learns.
 While structured in her testing approach, she also maintains flexibility to properly assess and understand each child’s unique needs.